yuanlang12/presenton/README.md

 ![Demo](readme_assets/demo.gif)

 > [!IMPORTANT]
-> You might as well drop a ⭐ on the repo if you find this useful.
-Your support will motivate us to contribute more.
+> Like Presenton?
+A ⭐ star shows your support and encourages us to keep building!

 > [!TIP]